nigelpoulton/ckad/5 Services and Networking/2 Demonstrate Basic Understanding of NetworkPolicies/README.md

 ### Task 1

-You have an app with front-end and beck-end services.
+You have an app with front-end and back-end services.
 The front-end Pods are configured with the `app=fe` label and the back-end Pods are configured with the `app=be` label.

 **Task**